ssilverman/snowy-json/README.md

 considered valid or auxiliary.
 When
 [failed annotations](#option-collect_annotations_for_failed) are collected, invalid annotations indicate an annotation that would otherwise exist if the associated schema had not failed.

 For errors, an invalid annotation means that the instance location is valid, but the associated schema application failed.
 For example, "oneOf" will pass validation if one subschema passes and all the other subschemas fail.
 All failing subschemas will indicate an error, but the annotation will be marked as not valid.

+This is useful to track coverage vs. a minimal set of useful errors.

 The locations are given as
 <a href="https://tools.ietf.org/html/rfc6901">JSON Pointers</a>.